TomiwaAribisala-git/python_dns_mini_project-/README.md

-# DNS Record
+# Python Mini Project -- DNS Records

-This script takes a website name as input and returns its dns records
+This script takes a website name as input and returns its dns records.

 # Requirements to run this file: